Magform/articleAnalyzer/src/site/markdown/endpoint.md

 A couple of examples of valid configuration files will be provided:

 #### Example 1
-in this example they request the default number of results (10) without a specific query or output file (the API key is omitted for obvious security reasons).
+In this example they request the default number of results (10) without a specific query or output file (the API key is omitted for obvious security reasons).

     endpoint: "TheGuardian"
     link: "https://content.guardianapis.com/search?"